iamuzoechi/iamuzoechi/README.md

 - 👋 Hi, I’m Ikenna
 - 👀 I’m interested in web and native app developement
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me ikennauzoechi@gmail.com
+- 📫 shoot me an email ikennauzoechi@gmail.com

 <!---
 iamuzoechi/iamuzoechi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.